neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/README.md

   - Accessibility aids, such as a screen readers, can correctly identify the purpose of the input element.
 - Add a submit button with type `submit`.

-Your HTMl should look like this:
+Your HTML should look like this:

 ```html
 <form>